Introduction to Climate Modeling

 Galileo proved the heliocentric system

-burned at the stake when they stated "we don't really believe in the heliocentric system, it just
+progress.
+Many scientists avoided controversy (including burning at the stake) when they stated "we don't really believe in the heliocentric system, it just

 simplifies our models".